FREQUENTLY ASKED QUESTIONS

 Can someone help me design my container plantings?

-Yes, we have an idea book at our Custom Container Design bench in the greenhouse for inspiration, as well as a team of experienced staff more than excited to show you what plants go best together and where they will thrive.
+Yes!
+Pay a visit to the greenhouse and our team of experienced staff can show you what plants go best together and where they will thrive.

 When can I plant my veggies?

-Cold weather veggies like broccoli, cabbage, lettuce etc. are good to plant in early April.
+Cold weather veggies like broccoli, cabbage, lettuce, etc. are good to plant in early April.
 The warm weather veggies like tomatoes, peppers, eggplant, squash, cucumbers, etc. are best to plant around May 15th.
-These vegetables do no not like to go below 50 degrees.
+These vegetables do not like to go below 50 degrees.
 The plant may survive but you can compromise yield.
+You can also reference our veggie planting guide here.

 What is a perennial?